 Troubleshooting failed plan runs can be a time-consuming process, and clicking into individual test runs becomes especially tedious when testing at scale.
-To ease this burden, we’re happy to introduce Auto Test Failure Analysis (Auto TFA) for plans!
+To ease this burden, we’re happy to introduce results analysis for plans!

-Use Auto TFA to get a quick overview of why plans failed, and spend less time overall troubleshooting issues.
+Use results analysis to get a quick overview of why plans failed, and spend less time overall troubleshooting issues.

 How it works